beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 - In this example, the `TrySpeak` partial method attempts to generate spoken text from a line.
 If the line is not empty or null, it constructs the spoken text and returns true; otherwise, it returns false.

-- **Partial Method with Access Modifiers**

-- Prior to C# 9.0, partial methods were implicitly private and did not allow specifying access modifiers.
+- **Partial Method with Access Modifiers**: Prior to C# 9.0, partial methods were implicitly private and did not allow specifying access modifiers.
 C# 9.0 removes this restriction, enabling developers to explicitly define the accessibility of partial methods.
 The following example shows how a public partial method can be declared and implemented:

 ```csharp
 public partial class Calculator